ai-dock/base-image/README.md

 This file should form the basis for the README.md for all extended images, with nothing but this introduction removed and additional features documented as required.

+## Pre-built Images

+Docker images are built automatically through a GitHub Actions workflow and hosted at the GitHub Container Registry.
+Browse [here](https://github.com/ai-dock/base-image/pkgs/container/base-image) for an image suitable for your target environment.

+You can also self-build from source by editing `.env` and running `docker compose build`.

 ## Run Locally

 A 'feature-complete' docker-compose.yaml file is included for your convenience.
 All features of the image are included - Simply edit the environment variables, save and then type `docker compose up`.